 - Properties with mineral rights

 - Property affected by endangered species concerns or environmental issues

 We can also handle properties in other states and countries.

 How Will My Real Estate Be Affected By Divorce?

 If one of you wants to keep a piece of marital real estate, it is also possible to offer the other party another asset or assets of similar value in exchange.
 This leaves some negotiating room to keep your real estate holdings intact.
 When considering tradeoffs, dependable valuation of the property is critical.
-We work with real estate appraisers and other experts to gauge current market value and other considerations.
+We work with real estate appraisers and other experts to gauge the current market value and other considerations.